 Walk past Peng Chau Garden of Remembrance, which is a decorative entrance to a memorial park.
 There isn’t much to see there so continue walking along the path.

-And soon after, you’ll arrive at Yuen Tung Monastery.
+Soon after, you’ll arrive at Yuen Tung Monastery.
 There are several Buddhas in the small Buddhist monastery but it was closed when I was there.
 Hopefully, it will be open when you go.

 18. Nam Wan